face2Sato/RStudio/README.md

 ​		Unfortunately, 1 is used to first index in R...

 ​		The directory that you save server.R in will become the working directory of your Shiny app.

+​		I have not been understand reactive(), so I should focus on it.